tutrit/kb/art/post/Java_Incubator_Modules.md

 ```

 If in IntelliJ you are still getting an error,
-add `--add-modules jdk.incubator.vector`as _VM Options_ at _Run/Debug configuration_.
+add `--add-modules jdk.incubator.vector` as _VM Options_ at _Run/Debug configuration_.

 > The Demo Application doesn't use MANIFEST!

-Because the Demo Application doesn't specify main class due to make it as small as possible, to run it after regular packaging with `mvn package`,
+Because the Demo Application doesn't specify main class due to make it as small as possible, to run it after regular packaging with `gradle jar`,
 alongside with _--add-modules_ argument a class path should be specified in the run command:

 ```bash